aws/sagemaker-spark/sagemaker-pyspark-sdk/README.rst

     xgboost_estimator.explainParams()

 After training is complete, an Amazon SageMaker Endpoint is created to host the model and serve predictions.
-Upon invocation of transform(), the SageMakerModel predicts against their hosted model.
-Like the SageMakerEstimator, the SageMakerModel expects an input DataFrame with a column named "features" that holds a Spark ML Vector equal in dimension to the value of the FeatureDim parameter.
+Upon invocation of transform(), the SageMakerModel predicts against the hosted model.

 You can view the `PySpark API Documentation for SageMaker Spark here <http://sagemaker-pyspark.readthedocs.io/en/latest/>`_